Places

 - 7–9 day programs covering Riyadh, AlUla, and Jeddah balance flights and cultural depth; add NEOM if schedules allow.

-- Cohorts of 12–20 travelers maintain agility for permits, private venues, and desert logistics.
+- Cohorts of 12–20 travelers stay agile for permits, private venues, and desert logistics.

-- Morning cultural briefings, mid-day site visits, and evening worship circles align with prayer times and climate.
+- Morning cultural briefings, mid-day site visits, and evening reflection circles align with prayer times and climate.

-- Travel October–April for comfortable temperatures; avoid Ramadan/Hajj unless observing respectful adjustments.
+- Travel October–April for milder temperatures; avoid Ramadan/Hajj unless your team is prepared for respectful schedule adjustments.

 Sample Ministry Focus

-- Day 1: Arrive Riyadh, cultural orientation, and commissioning over rooftop dinner.
+- Day 1: Arrive in Riyadh, complete cultural orientation, and hold a commissioning dinner.

-- Day 2: National Museum, Diriyah heritage tours, private worship, and innovation partner roundtable.
+- Day 2: Visit the National Museum and Diriyah, then host private devotion time and an innovation partner roundtable.

-- Day 3: Edge of the World devotion and generosity coaching session.
+- Day 3: Edge of the World reflection block and generosity coaching session.

-- Day 4–5: Fly to AlUla for Hegra UNESCO tour, desert camp sabbath, and nighttime stargazing worship.
+- Day 4–5: Fly to AlUla for a Hegra UNESCO tour, desert camp sabbath, and nighttime stargazing.

-- Day 6–7: Continue to Jeddah for Al-Balad heritage, Red Sea marine conservation, and closing generosity commitments aboard a private vessel.
+- Day 6–7: Continue to Jeddah for Al-Balad heritage, Red Sea marine conservation, and closing generosity commitments in a private venue.

 What ETS Tours Provides Here